cakephp/bake/README.md

 [![Build Status](https://api.travis-ci.org/cakephp/bake.png)](https://travis-ci.org/cakephp/bake)
 [![License](https://poser.pugx.org/cakephp/bake/license.svg)](https://packagist.org/packages/cakephp/bake)

-This is a pre-alpha version of the "bake" system for CakePHP 3.0.
+This is a beta version of the "bake" system for CakePHP 3.0.
 It is currently under development and should be considered experimental.

 ## Installation

 You can install this plugin into your CakePHP application using [composer](http://getcomposer.org).

 The recommended way to install composer packages is: